 This was a question that Greg added which is that if you are a new seller, should you look for smaller factories?
 Manuel’s response was that yes this can be a way to build a strong supplier relationship, but just be mindful that they may not be as experienced or require a little more hand-holding.
 The benefit is that it might be easier to get a foot in the door as a new seller.

 Be mindful of holidays and local issues

-Super useful thing to remember is that holidays (like Chinese New Year) or local issues, can have a huge impact on working with businesses in China.
-For example, right now there are delays with many factories because the local environment agencies are shutting down factories.
+A super useful thing to remember is that holidays (like Chinese New Year) or local issues, can have a huge impact on working with businesses in China.
+For example, right now there are delays with many factories because the local environmental agencies are shutting down factories.

 See some of my responses